 How we respond to an AAC user's attempts at communication is also really important.
 Responding to all communication attempts encourages interaction and the natural flow of conversation.
 It also gives us more chances to model and more opportunities to build and extend language.

-• Attribute meaning: We treat the AAC user’s communication as meaningful even if we don’t immediately understand how it’s relevant or they use a word for something that’s not currently available.
+- Attribute meaning: We treat the AAC user’s communication as meaningful.
+We should do this even if we don’t immediately understand how it’s relevant.
+We should also do this even if they use a word for something that’s not currently available.
 Avoid assuming that communication we don’t understand is an accident.

-• Recast: we restate the AAC user’s message, so they can see different ways of conveying messages. eg. If the AAC users says “My turn”, we could say “Oh! you are telling me you want a go”, while pointing to “YOU” and “GO” on the AAC system.
+- Recast: We restate the AAC user’s message.
+We show different ways of saying messages. eg. If the AAC users says “My turn”, we could say “Oh! you are telling me you want a go”, while pointing to “YOU” and “GO” on the AAC system.

-Good communication partners accept that AAC users communicating multi-modally.
-This means that any AAC user probably communicates in many different ways, not just their AAC system.
+Good communication partners accept that AAC users communicate using different ways, not just their communication device.
 AAC users may use a combination of vocalizations, words, word approximations, pointing to pictures or photos or objects, sign language, natural gestures, body language, and facial expressions, as well as their AAC system.

 Often, AAC users will choose the fastest and most efficient means of communication available to them in the moment.
 Every method of communication has its place.
 Each one should be valued, respected and responded to.

-An AAC user may choose to use their AAC system in some situations, yet fall back on less formal communication methods at other times.
+An AAC user can choose when to use their AAC system.
+In some situations, they might choose to communicate in another way.
 They may say some words using their AAC system (e.g. “I want that”), while pointing to the desired object.
-They may point to a picture on their visual schedule (e.g. “library”), while using body language and pointing to the door, to indicate they are asking about when they are going to the library.
-Maybe they use their AAC system to say something when their communication partners doesn’t understand their gestures and vocalizations.
+They may point to a picture on their visual schedule (e.g. “library”), while pointing to the door.
+They are asking about when they are going to the library.
+Maybe they use their AAC to say something when their communication partner doesn’t understand their unclear speech.
 There are so many combinations and solutions that can make communication successful.

 A. Push their AAC system in front of them and say “And now say it on your talker!”, expecting them to generate the same message - “more bubbles”, but this time on their AAC system, or…

 Of course, choice B is the best choice!
-Use every attempt at communication as a chance to socially engage and to model language.
+Use every attempt at communication as a chance model language.
 And respect every mode of communication.
 It all plays a part in becoming an effective communicator.

 Start building communication partner skills

-Make small but powerful steps toward being a better communication partner, by thinking about how you model, prompt, respond and allow for multi-modal communication.
+Make small but powerful steps toward being a better communication partner.
+Think about how you model, prompt, respond and allow for all forms of communication.